Cycling is fun and is even a great exercise.

 7. Ride with Them

-Other than gathering siblings and friends who have already mastered riding a two wheeled pedal bike, you can start the lead by an example.
+Besides gathering siblings and friends who have already mastered riding a two-wheeled pedal bike, you can start the lead by an example.

 Get your bike ready and ride with your child.

 You can show them how you ride a bicycle even before they give it a try.
-Or you can ride your bike along side with them, once they start catching up with the skills.
+Or you can ride your bike alongside them once they start catching up with the skills.

-This would be ideally after a few sessions.
-However, even after they master the riding skills, you will be able to make riding a lot more fun by introducing course with cones.
+This would be ideal after a few sessions.
+However, even after they master the riding skills, you will make riding a lot more fun by introducing the course with cones.

-Instead of races where fastest rider wins, you can reverse the race and make a slow race where rider who places their feet on the ground last wins.
+Instead of races where the fastest rider wins, you can reverse the race and make a slow race where the rider places their feet on the ground last wins.
 Be creative.

 Showing them that you still can make mistakes is also a valuable lesson for them.
 Just make sure to reinforce success rather than focus on mistakes.